maxloosmu/MaxVault/Are we starved of time everyday, What we can do about it.  Time, Gratitude, Satisfaction, Contentment, Purpose.md

 #purpose
 #contentment

-Are we starved of time everyday?
+## Are we starved of time everyday?
 What we can do about it.
+Time, Gratitude, Satisfaction, Contentment, Purpose

 "In studying how the world works we are studying how God works, and thereby learning what God is.
 In that spirit, we can interpret the search for knowledge as a form of worship and our discoveries as a revelation."